Skip to content

 Our Mission

-Our mission is to lead the Pacific Northwest in optimizing primary care of older adults through collaborative education, traineeships, client engagement, and enhanced community-clinical linkages.
+Our mission is to lead the Pacific Northwest in optimizing the care of older adults through collaborative education, hands-on traineeships, active client engagement, and strengthened community-clinical linkages.

 About Us